 Introduction to Anthropology

 Anthropology studies human life, at the intersection of the sciences and the humanities.
 An introduction to anthropology encompasses human biology and evolution, archaeology, culture, and language.
-See also What is Anthropology.
+See also What is Anthropology and for my current book selection and comments see 2015 Introduction to Anthropology.

 Explores biological anthropology, emphasizing biology and evolution as dynamic processes and anthropological documentation of human possibility.
 These sections are also available on Amazon as a Kindle eBook, Anthropology I: Human Nature, Race, Evolution in Biological Anthropology.